HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Here are some pictures I took on June 10, 2000 when I prepped two slabs of whole spareribs for use in the Sugarless Texas Sprinkle recipe.
 These pictures illustrate the process of trimming whole slabs into St. Louis style ribs.

 These spareribs were purchased from the meat department of a high-quality grocery store.
-The combined weight of both slabs was just over eight pounds.
+The combined weight of both slabs was just over 8 pounds.

-Picture 1 shows the meat side of the slabs.
-Click the picture to see the yellow line I've drawn down the length of the slab.
-The area below the line contains the rib bones, while the area above the line consists of the sternum (breast bone), costal (rib) cartilage, and attached meat.
+This photo shows the meat side of the slabs.
+The area below the yellow line contains the rib bones, while the area above the line consists of the sternum (breast bone), costal (rib) cartilage, and attached meat.

-Picture 3 is a close-up of the sternum, a solid 5-6" length of bone.
-My butcher prepped these slabs by making a series of 2" deep cuts through the sternum, which makes cutting the slabs into serving portions easier if you were to cook the slabs whole.
+This photo is a close-up of the sternum, a solid 5-6″ length of bone.
+My butcher prepped these slabs by making a series of 2″ deep cuts through the sternum, which makes cutting the slabs into serving portions easier if you were to cook the slabs whole.

-Pictures 4 and 5 show a close-up of the skirt meat.
-It's sort of a flap that's attached diagonally to the bone side of the slab.
+The next two photos show a close-up of the skirt meat.
+It’s a flap that’s attached diagonally to the bone side of the slab.
 The skirt will vary in size from one slab to another.

 Lots of folks like to remove the membrane from the bone side of the slab (described below) and cook the spareribs whole, just as you see them here.
 However, they're kind of hard to fit into the Weber Bullet this way, so most WSM owners will trim them down into St. Louis Style.